The Australian Beverages Council Ltd (ABCL) is the peak body representing the non-alcoholic beverage industry.…Read More

 Before joining Asahi, Lisa was Marketing Director for Australia & New Zealand, Treasury Wines and Chair of the Women in Drinks Board.
 Lisa has had extensive experience in FMCG Marketing and has also worked internationally for Foster’s and Sainsbury’s Supermarkets.

 Peter Gates is a juice career veteran, having spent over 20 years with Australia’s biggest juice processor and leading brand owner, which culminated in having total responsibilities for five manufacturing facilities.

-Most recently as CEO of the Directus Group, Peter is a passionate regional advocate of the industry and broader food and beverage industry.
+Most recently as Managing Director of Doehler ANZ, Peter is a passionate regional advocate of the industry and broader food and beverage industry.
 He is also an executive board member of the International Fruit and Vegetable Juice Association.

 As a consumer goods industry executive, Brad Van Dijk has established a strong track record of improving operating performance and increasing employee engagement through a broad range of leadership roles.
 Currently, Senior Director Global Franchise Development and VP/GM PepsiCo ANZ Beverages.

 Van Dijk has worked and lived in Canada, Australia, and New Zealand with role responsibilities spanning across Asia Pacific and more recently China, India and Middle East.

 The first 10 years of his career were with Canadian food industry leader, Maple Leaf Foods, in coast-to-coast roles of increasing complexity and responsibility, including business integrations and turnarounds, prior to joining PepsiCo Asia Pacific.
 He served as Commercial Sales VP across multiple markets, growing the business and establishing critical links between global retailers and PepsiCo bottling partners.